-Students are expected to take intro programming (currently Java or AP credit), followed by 600.120/601.220 Intermediate Programming, and then 600.226/601.226 Data Structures.
-Intermediate and Data Structures are not strictly sequenced, so you could do them in the opposite order; however you should avoid taking them simultaneously since they are both very programming intensive.
+Students are expected to take an introductory programming course (currently 500.112 Gateway Computing: Java or CS Exam “A” AP credit), followed by 601.220 Intermediate Programming, and then 601.226 Data Structures.
+Intermediate and Data Structures are not strictly sequenced, which means you can take them in the opposite order; however you should avoid taking them simultaneously as they are both very programming intensive.

-Yes it does.
-Each separate physics AP exam includes only that associated lab.
-For both sciences, using AP credits will give you fewer total credits than if you take separate lecture and lab courses here, so make sure you are still meeting the total science credit requirement.
+Yes.
+Each physics AP exam includes only that associated lab.
+For Physics and Biology, using AP credits will give you fewer total credits than if you take separate lecture and lab courses at JHU, so make sure you are still meeting the total science credit requirement.

-No, as long as there is sufficient evidence of your proficiency.
-This may include completing an intermediate or higher level foreign language course, at least 6 AP language credits, or a letter of proficiency from a JHU language department.
+If there is sufficient evidence of your proficiency, you do not.
+This may include completing an intermediate or higher level foreign language course, at least six AP language credits, or a letter of proficiency from a JHU language department.